alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="final" width={1000} minWidth={600} height={300} maintainHeight={0.3} seed={43394} />

 But consider the amount of work that needs to be done.
-A $1{,}000 \times 300$ canvas<MediaQuery query="(min-width: 1000px)"> -- like the one above --</MediaQuery><MediaQuery query="(max-width: 999px)">, for example,</MediaQuery> contains $300{,}000$ pixels.
+A $1{,}000 \times 300$ canvas<MediaQuery query="(min-width: 1000px)">, like the one above,</MediaQuery><MediaQuery query="(max-width: 999px)">, for example,</MediaQuery> contains $300{,}000$ pixels.
 That's $300{,}000$ invocations of our pixel function every frame -- a ton of work for a CPU to perform 60 times a second!
+This is where WebGL comes in.

-That's why we'll write our color function as a WebGL shader.
-WebGL shaders run on the GPU!
-The GPU is designed for pararellized work, which allows us to run the color function in parallel.
+WebGL shaders run on the GPU, which is useful to us because the GPU is designed for highly parallel computation.
+A GPU can invoke our color function thousands of times in parallel, making the task of rendering a single frame a breeze.

 Conceptually, nothing changes.
 We're still going to be writing a single color function that takes a position and time value and returns a color.
-But instead of writing it in JavaScript and running it on the CPU, we'll write it in GLSL (the language for shaders) and run it on the GPU.
+But instead of writing it in JavaScript and running it on the CPU, we'll write it in GLSL and run it on the GPU.

 ## WebGL and GLSL

-WebGL can be thought of as a subset of [OpenGL][opengl], a cross-platform API for rendering graphics.
+WebGL can be thought of as a subset of [OpenGL][opengl], which is a cross-platform API for graphics rendering.
 WebGL is based on [OpenGL ES][opengl_es] -- an OpenGL spec for embedded systems (like mobile devices).

 <SmallNote label="">Here's a page listing [differences between OpenGL and WebGL][opengl_vs_webgl].
 We won't encounter those differences in this post.</SmallNote>